Why Your Partner Overreacts to Small Things

 The risk is that you start treating your confusion as evidence against yourself.

 You assume you spoke incorrectly.
 You assume you missed a cue.
-You assume your partner's reaction must contain information you have failed to understand.
+You assume the response must contain information you have not yet understood.

 Sometimes it does.
 But when this becomes a repeated pattern, your confusion is telling you something else.